-Ai Research Group makes a continuous effort towards establishing a comprehensive, spatially-enabled transportation infrastructure and asset data platform to better manage, support and sustain the current and future transportation infrastructure system, via employing video-log imagery, mobile LiDAR, and GPS/GIS technologies, and developing computer vision, machine learning, and spatial analysis methods.
-The studies in Ai Research Group are motivated by the challenge that all transportation agencies are currently facing and will continue to face: The conflict among the increasing demands on transportation systems, the continually aging transportation infrastructures, and the stringent labor and financial resources.
-Such a challenge bears an urgent, yet a long-lasting need for an intelligent way to construct a reliable and cost-effective transportation infrastructure system.
+Ai Group dedicates its effort towards establishing a comprehensive, spatially-enabled transportation infrastructure and asset data platform to better manage, support and sustain the current and future transportation infrastructure system, via employing imagery, mobile LiDAR, and GPS/GIS technologies, and developing computer vision, machine learning, and spatial analysis methods.

-Ai Research Group will continuously look for talented undergraduate, graduate and postdoctoral researchers.
-Research assistantship and other sponsorships will be provided for qualified candidates.
-For undergraduate research assistantship, please check on the UMass Amherst Student Job Board, where openings in Ai Research Group will be posted periodically.
-For graduate research assistantship, please refer to the Graduate School Admission Office for general requirements, and email Dr. Chengbo Ai with your recent CV and names of your references.
+Ai Group will continuously look for talented undergraduate, graduate, and postdoctoral researchers.
+Research assistantship and other sponsorship will be provided for qualified candidates.
+For undergraduate research assistantship, please check on the UMass Amherst Student Job Board, where openings in Ai Group will be posted periodically.
+For graduate research assistantship, please refer to the Graduate School Admission Office for general requirements, and email Dr. Chengbo Ai with your recent CV and the names of your references.
 For postdoctoral researchers, please directly contact Dr. Chengbo Ai to further discuss your research interests and plan.

 Recent Group News

 - [2021-09-28] Paper accepted in AIC.
 Glad to have participated in this review paper.
 It could be the one-stop shop to learn more about what is going on for automated crack analysis in the transportation world, even with some benchmarking to boost.
 It was great to work with Dr. Qiu’s team!